MGQ-EX/Paradox/EX Readme.txt

 		"What should Actor 94 be named?"
 		Note: For Rename Change To Take Effect Please Test Newly Added Rename Feature Not Needed For New Saves

+08-01-2015	Updated For Paradox 1.21.00
+EX 0.5f		Please Upgrade to at least 1.20.00 before using
+		Cleanup Of:
+		Common Events In Range 900-1000
+		All rvtext files updated
+		Backend Items Affected: Fixed Rename Scope, Added My Humble Apology Options From EX 0.5d_Save-Fix Reviewed 1.21 Scripts
+		Missed A Ton Of Lines In ScriptTextEnglish.rvtext Will update further later